Valar-Systems/MorningRope/README.md

 ## How to install it

-There are 2 mounts that are attached with adhesive.
-If necessary, you can also use a screw into the sill, but that has been required.
+There is 1 mount that is attached with adhesive.
+If necessary, you can also use 2 screws with anchors into the wall, but that has been required.

-First attach the window mount.
+First decide if you want to place it on the left or right side of the window.

-Next, attach the sill mount.
+Next, attach the wall mount.

 Wait 24 hours for the adhesives to set and you can now use the window opener.